Sylius/Sylius/UPGRADE-1.13.md

                     strategy: 'To verify your email address - click the link below'
                     subject: 'Email address verification'
    ```

+1. Using Guzzle 6 has been deprecated in favor of Symfony HTTP Client.
+If you want to still use Guzzle 6 or Guzzle 7,
+   you need to install `composer require php-http/guzzle6-adapter` or `composer require php-http/guzzle7-adapter`
+   depending on your Guzzle version.
+   Subsequently, you need to register the adapter as a `Psr\Http\Client\ClientInterface` service as the following:
+    ```yaml
+        services:
+            Psr\Http\Client\ClientInterface:
+                class: Http\Adapter\Guzzle7\Client # for Guzzle 6 use Http\Adapter\Guzzle6\Client instead
+    ```

+1. The `payum/payum` package has been replaced by concrete packages like `payum/core`, `payum/offline`
+   or `payum/paypal-express-checkout-nvp`.
+If you need any other component so far provided by `payum/payum` package, you
+   need to install it explicitly.

+1. PostgreSQL migration support has been introduced.
+If you are using PostgreSQL, we assume that you have already
+   created a database schema in some way.
+   All you need to do is run migrations, which will mark all migrations created before Sylius 1.13 as executed.

+1. We have explicitly added relationships between product and reviews and between product and attributes in XML
+   mappings.
+   Because of that, the subscribers `Sylius\Bundle\AttributeBundle\Doctrine\ORM\Subscriber\LoadMetadataSubscriber`
+   and `Sylius\Bundle\ReviewBundle\Doctrine\ORM\Subscriber\LoadMetadataSubscriber` have changed so that it does not add
+   a relationship if one already exists.
+If you have overwritten or decorated it, there may be a need to update it.

+1. The behavior of the `sylius:install:setup` command has changed,
+   because `Sylius\Bundle\CoreBundle\Installer\Setup\LocaleSetup` has been updated.
+   Now, it automatically replaces the existing `locale` parameter in the configuration with the one provided for the
+   store.

 1 Extracted the section responsible for the `ShopBundle` from `@SyliusCore/Email/accountVerification.html.twig` and
 relocated it to `@SyliusShop/Email/verification.html.twig`.